One would think that short-term goals are pretty easy to accomplish. Oh, really?

-If you’re looking for real life short-term goal examples, you’re in luck!
-I polled some fans on the Good Financial Cents Facebook page and here’s some of the best ones:
+If you’re looking for real-life short-term goal examples, you’re in luck!
+I polled some fans on the Good Financial Cents Facebook page, and here are some of the best ones:

 Joseph Hogue from PeerFinance101.com shares his goals:

-- Launch 4 short-format investing books as series in December
+- Launch 4 short-format investing books as a series in December

 - Publish three posts per week to each blog

 - Rebalance my portfolio allocation heading into my 40s.
-Still a year off (and I don’t generally try timing) but after almost 7 years of a bull market, will rebalance a year earlier and shift to new allocation
+Still a year off (and I don’t generally try timing), but after almost 7 years of a bull market, will rebalance a year earlier and shift to a new allocation

 - Buy and renovate another rental property (in Medellin, Colombia)